Daniel009891/bright-spark/README.md

 As part of this testing, the following were tested and no issues were found:

 * All internal links function as expected.
-* All external links function as expected and they open in new tabs.
 * All features function as expected.
-* The form inputs validated - empty fields are not allowed and only correct email address format is accepted.
-* Responsiveness to different screen sizes - images, iframes, font sizes, margins, and overall spacing.
+* Responsiveness to different screen sizes - font sizes, margins, buttons and overall spacing.

 The website was also manually tested on iPhone 12 pro, samsung galaxy tab e and HP pavillion laptop for the above.
 No issues were found.